Buddhasec/brocode_python/README.md

 - Code is written with inline comments to support learning.

 2. **Review & Refactor Phase** (planned)
-- Once the tuorial is completed, I will revisit every file and commit.
+- Once the tutorial is completed, I will revisit every file and commit.
-- I will improve variable names, structure, comments, and consitency.
+- I will improve variable names, structure, comments, and consistency.
 - Some programs may be extended (e.g., adding input validation, taxes, discounts).

 **Goal**